MarcoGorelli/polars-plugins-tutorial/docs/stem.md

 └────────────┴──────────┘
 ```

-In this example, we took on an extra dependency, which increases
+In this example, we took on an extra dependency, which increased
 the size of the package.
 By using plugins, we have a way of accessing
 extra functionality without having to bloat up the size of the main
 Polars install too much!